 Collect needed demographics and other information from youth and their families and complete all data entry associated with family case management and drop-in sessions in a complete and timely manner.

-Support other Cocoon House programs to increase staff knowledge around family engagement and Prevention work as needed.
+Support other Cocoon House programs to increase staff knowledge around family engagement as needed.

-Assist the Director of Family Engagement in training Cocoon House staff in best practices in working with families.
+Assist the Family Engagement team in training Cocoon House staff in best practices in working with families.

 Benefits: